LangStream/documentation/pipeline-agents/text-processors/query-vector-db.md

 ### Automatically repeating the query over a list of inputs

-It is possible to perform the same query over a list of inputs.
-This is useful when you want to perform a query over a list of inputs, for example, a list of questions.
+It is possible to perform the same computation over a list of inputs - for example, a list of questions.
 You can take the [Flare pattern](../../building-applications/flare-pattern.md) as an example.

 In the example below we use the 'loop-over' capability to query the database for each document in the list of documents to retrieve.